 Rocky IV (1985)

-At the time wrote the words above are uttered, it’s hard to discern whether writer/director Sylvester Stallone was speaking through Rocky’s fiercest opponent yet, Ivan Drago (Lundgren, Masters of the Universe), as if he had a secret desire to finally kill off the character that brought him to international prominence almost a decade before.
-Given that the series continued afterward, and that it is Stallone’s brainchild, I doubt it, although it’s hard to tell from the effort he turns in here.
+At the time the words above were uttered, it’s hard to discern whether writer/director Sylvester Stallone was speaking through Rocky’s fiercest opponent yet, Ivan Drago (Lundgren, Masters of the Universe), as if he had a secret desire to finally kill off the character that brought him to international prominence almost a decade before.
+Given that the series continued afterward and that it is Stallone’s brainchild, I doubt it, although it’s hard to tell from the effort he turns in here.

 Perhaps Drago was a metaphor for how Stallone felt about his series at this point, as he represents everything the films had become.
 As the series has progressed, the plotlines have been more and more mechanical in nature, with more time given to flexing one’s muscles than in characterizations or dialogue.
 With the lucrative returns on Rocky III, there must have been pressure to get out another before Stallone would be deemed as to old to play the role of a champion boxer, so he hastily wrote this fourth installment.
 While three years is the length of time it took to get out Rocky II and III, it should be noted that Stallone had just written and starred in four movies in the prior two years before Rocky IV (First Blood, Staying Alive, Rhinestone, and Rambo: First Blood Part II), and the lack of quality time spent on his most famous of projects unfortunately showed.
 The only new addition to Rocky’s entourage is another artificial construct, a talking robot trotted out for comic relief, showing just how desperate Stallone had become for fresh ideas.